 Crumble topping (use a double crust if you’re not doing the crumble topping)

-2. Pulverize the tapioca pearls with a clean coffee grinder, a mortar/pestle or a food processor.
+- If your tapioca is large, pulverize it first using a clean coffee grinder, a mortar/pestle or a food processor.
 Blend the powdered tapioca with the brown sugar and garam masala (or ground spices) and salt.